JacobiCS/JacobiCS/README.md

 - 👋 Hi, I’m @JacobiCS
 - 👀 I’m interested in music and audio programming
-- 🌱 I’m currently learning Python, React.js, Tailwind, Svelte
+- 🌱 I’m currently learning many things including Python, React.js, and the guitar
 - 💞️ I’m looking to collaborate on anything audio related
 - 📫 How to reach me: NicholasJacobi.com